 Food Safety Considerations

 You may want to stick with cooked cabbage instead of raw during your pregnancy.
 Raw vegetables are more likely to be contaminated by bacteria that can cause food-borne illnesses, such as listeria.
-Getting listeria during pregnancy can cause premature delivery, miscarriage or the death of your baby, and pregnant women are more likely to suffer from listeria after eating contaminated food than nonpregnant women, according to the American Pregnancy Association.
+Getting listeria during pregnancy can cause premature delivery, miscarriage or the death of your baby, and pregnant women are more likely to get listeria after eating contaminated food than nonpregnant women, according to the American Pregnancy Association.

 Vegetables and the Pregnancy Diet